-- Test Regime 1: ensure contracted capacity is generally available perform availability tests in order for the BSP to demonstrate their portfolio is available (if necessary) and pass the threshold.
-Activation controls are taken into account in order to reduce the necessity of availability tests and may even remove the necessity of performing an availability test to pass to the Test Regime 2. - Test Regime 2: maintain the confidence level on the already controlled and tested volumes through a more limited number and volume of tests.
+- Test Regime 1: ensure that contracted capacity is generally available perform availability tests in order for the BSP to demonstrate that its portfolio is available (if necessary) and pass the threshold.
+Activation controls are taken into account in order to reduce the necessity of availability tests and may even remove the necessity of performing an availability test to pass to the Test Regime 2. - Test Regime 2: maintain the confidence level on the already controlled and tested volumes through a more limited number of tests and tested volumes.